pkiluke/cloud-hsm-byok-and-hyok/README.md

 A short disclaimer, the article does not detail any cloud provider-specific implementation details and the contents is simplified for the sake of understanding by the general audience.
 If you are an expert please don't chastise me.

 I will use a fictional company called **Kotatko LLC** in the worklows depicted in this article.

+The logos used in the article are in a public domain

+for ABB - <a href="https://en.wikipedia.org/wiki/File:ABB_logo.svg">ABB logo</a>

 Enjoy the reading!